barmalei/zebkit/readme.md

 ## Zebra alpha/prototype version

+Zebra is JavaScript library that implements graceful and easy to use OOP concept together with rich set of UI components.
+The UI components are developed based on HTML5 Canvas element.
+This approach differs from traditional WEB UI, where user interface is built around HTML DOM and "colored" with CSS.
+Zebra UI components are implemented from scratch as a number of widgets rendered on HTML Canvas.
+Everything, including UI component rendering, in developers hands.

-This is the first version that demonstrates Zebra development concept: software engineering in WEB with minimal DOM/HTML stuff and maximal intuitive code representation.
-Take a look at "snippet" folder to have more information.
+This is the first stable version that demonstrates Zebra development concept: software engineering in WEB with minimal DOM/HTML stuff and maximal intuitive code representation.
+Take a look at "samples" folder to have more information.

 ## Functionality